talboger/talboger.github.io/_talks/BogerMostFranconeri_VIS_2021.md

 location: "Virtual"
 ---

 This talk accompanies a short paper that finds that inattentional blindness occurs when people perceive data visualizations.
-The paper was awarded "Best short paper" at IEEE VIS 2021.
+The paper was awarded "Best short paper" at _IEEE VIS 2021_.

 [Watch the talk here.](http://academicpages.github.io/files/BogerMostFranconeri_VIS_2021.mp4)